powsybl/powsybl-open-loadflow/docs/loadflow/loadflow.md

 - Tie lines: The tie lines (couple of paired dangling lines) are modeled by one single branch in OpenLoadFlow.
 An equivalent model based on input dangling lines' characteristics is used to calculate the power flow at the interconnection point.
-- Other branches : The active power power at the specified terminal is used.
+- Other branches: The active power at the specified terminal is used.

 ### Slack bus mismatch attribution
-Depending on the location of the slack bus(es), the role of distributing the active power mismatch will be attributed based on the following logic :
+Depending on the location of the slack bus(es), the role of distributing the active power mismatch will be attributed based on the following logic:
-- Slack bus part of an area : attributed to the area (see "total mismatch" calculation in `Algorithm description`).
+- Slack bus part of an area: attributed to the area (see "total mismatch" calculation in `Algorithm description`).
-- Slack bus has no area :
+- Slack bus has no area:
-    - Connected to other bus(es) without area : treated as the slack mismatch of the buses without area
+    - Connected to other bus(es) without area: treated as the slack mismatch of the buses without area
-    - Connected to only buses that have an area :
+    - Connected to only buses that have an area:
-        - All connected branches are boundaries of those areas : Not attributed to anyone, the mismatch will already be present in the interchange mismatch
+        - All connected branches are boundaries of those areas: Not attributed to anyone, the mismatch will already be present in the interchange mismatch
-        - Some connected branches are not declared as boundaries of the areas : Amount of mismatch to distribute is split equally among the areas (added to their "total mismatch")
+        - Some connected branches are not declared as boundaries of the areas: Amount of mismatch to distribute is split equally among the areas (added to their "total mismatch")